ZabutonNage/CloudStorageProxy/README.md

 ##### Overriding the default key

 Each directory set can have an additional `keyFile` field.
-It takes a path to a key file like `defaultKeyFile` does.
+It takes either a single path to a key file or an array of paths to potential locations of a key file.
 When defined, data of that directory set will be en- and decrypted with this key instead of `defaultKeyFile`.

 This can be useful when you share a `remote` directory with somebody else.
 All participants would use the same key in this scenario.
 Make sure you generate a new key and share it over a secure communication channel, e.g. https://wormhole.app/

+Specifying an array of potential paths to the key file can be useful when you store your key file on an external storage device.
+The drive letter assigned to the external storage device may differ with every reconnection.
+By specifying the path to the storage device multiple times but with different drive letters, you can avoid the need to update your config file whenever your device receives a different drive letter.
+E.g. `keyFile: ["e:/key.json", "f:/key.json", "g:/key.json"]`.

-Remember to **never** share they key to your private data.
+Remember to **never** share the key to your private data.
 Different purpose, different key.

 See [Example](#example) for usage.